loledeck/commit.cubesoft.fr/pages/documentation.md

 It's the number of rows that are retrieved by the app by default.
 No effect if the *"Retrive full dataset"* setting is set to "ON".

+### Other settings

+#### Allow screen to go off

+If this setting is turned to *"OFF"* your device screen will never dim and turn off while you're using the app.
+This will allow you to perform more easilly long running queries.

 ## SQL Editor